 This is Week #28 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 When I was in middle school, I can remember taking full advantage of the fruit trees we had in our yard (I haven't always lived in Minnesota).
 We had quite the selection.
 Oranges, grapefruits, lemons, limes, tangerines, tangelos.
 In addition to eating and drinking large quantities of fruit, I would often do things like put together an elaborate fruit juice stand or come up with a creative multi-fruit popsicle.
 I miss those fruit trees!
 Now all I have in my yard is snow for half the year and grass for the other half.

 When this recipe popped up, I was taken back to those days of abundant fruit.
 I felt like a kid again as I filled up the ice cube trays and eagerly waited for the popsicles to freeze.